-A recent detailed survey of summer visitors by bus and car to the Dales carried out on behalf of the Dales Integrated Transport Alliance (DITA) shows that:
+A survey of summer visitors by bus and car to the Dales carried out on behalf of the Dales Integrated Transport Alliance (DITA) shows that:

 Buses are important both for residents and visitors.
 Of the bus users who responded to the survey 37% were Dales residents, 43% were day trippers and 16% visitors staying overnight.
 Around a third of bus users could have travelled by car, which would have caused a substantial increase in carbon emissions.

 Buses make a significant contribution to the local economy.
 More than half of bus users would not visit the Dales without the bus service, and Dales businesses would lose their spending of at least £2.8 million per year if the buses were to cease.

 About 1 car user in 7 said they could use buses for their journey; a greater choice of tickets available on all buses and trains in the area was the most important suggestion to encourage greater use of public transport.